lwsjs/local-web-server/README.md

 ### HTTP2

-Uses node's built-in HTTP2 support.
-[See the wiki](https://github.com/lwsjs/local-web-server/wiki) for further info about HTTPS options and a guide on how to get the "green padlock" in your browser.
+Launch a secure HTTP2 server.
+Follow the same instructions as `--https` to use certs, get the "green padlock" etc.

 ```sh
 $ ws --http2